liri-archive/wayland-archived/README.md

 If you specify `qbs.installRoot` you might need to prefix the entire line with `sudo`, depending on whether you have permissions to write there or not.

-## Notes

-### Configuration arguments

-* **ENABLE_EGLDEVICEINTEGRATION_KMS**

-  Enabled by default.
-Pass `-DENABLE_EGLDEVICEINTEGRATION_KMS:BOOL=OFF` to cmake if you don't want to build the DRM/KMS device integration.

-  Please note that this way you won't be able to run a compositor on DRM/KMS devices.

-* **ENABLE_EGLDEVICEINTEGRATION_BRCM**

-  Enabled by default.
-Pass `-DENABLE_EGLDEVICEINTEGRATION_BRCM:BOOL=OFF` to cmake in order to disable the Broadcom VideoCore device integration.

-  You will need Broadcom VideoCore proprietary libraries.

-  Notable examples of devices powered by a Broadcom GPU are Raspberry Pi and Raspberry Pi 2.

-* **ENABLE_EGLDEVICEINTEGRATION_MALI**

-  Disabled by default.
-Pass `-DENABLE_EGLDEVICEINTEGRATION_MALI:BOOL=ON` to cmake in order to enable Mali device integration.

-  You will need Mali proprietary libraries.

-* **ENABLE_EGLDEVICEINTEGRATION_VIV**

-  Disabled by default.
-Pass `-DENABLE_EGLDEVICEINTEGRATION_VIV:BOOL=ON` to cmake in order to enable Vivante device integration.

-  You will need Freescale proprietary Vivante GPU libraries.

-* **ENABLE_XWAYLAND**

-  Enabled by default.
-Pass `-DENABLE_XWAYLAND:BOOL=OFF` to cmake if you don't want to build the XWayland plugin.

-  If disabled, compatibility with old X11-only applications will not work.

-* **ENABLE_ONLY_EGLDEVICEINTEGRATION**

-  Disabled by default.
-Pass `-DENABLE_ONLY_EGLDEVICEINTEGRATION:BOOL=ON` to cmake in order to build and install device integration plugins.

-  This option is meant for packagers.
-The best way to package liri-wayland for multiple devices is to ship device integration plugins with separate packages.

 ### Environment variables